AvinashSisodia7/MyChatbotProject/README.md

 # 🤖 Barbeque Nation AI Conversational Chatbot

 An AI-powered conversational assistant designed for Barbeque Nation to automate customer interactions, handle FAQs, and extract insights from uploaded documents like PDFs and DOCX.
-Built using Langchain, OpenAI, ChromaDB, and other modern tools.
+Built using OpenAI, and other modern tools.

 ---